 Battelle performed GLP toxicology and immunogenicity testing and demonstrated that the vaccine generated a systemic immune response without systemic or local toxicity in preclinical models.

 The FDA accepted Battelle's data, removed the clinical hold and allowed progression of the vaccine candidate to clinical trials.
-The vaccine candidate was recently granted fast-track designation by the FDA.
+The vaccine candidate was granted fast-track designation by the FDA.